 Guidance services are available to assist with the academic and social-emotional development of all students.
-Each student is assigned to a guidance counselor that will work with the student for all four years.
+Each student is assigned to a guidance counselor who will work with the student for all four years.
 Guidance counselors meet with students in groups and individually throughout the year, host annual parent information nights for each grade level, and consult with other faculty members and parents/guardians.
 Counselors assist with self-assessment, goal setting, course selection, post-secondary exploration, college applications, job searches, financial aid, scholarship opportunities, and social-emotional concerns.
 Topics covered during classroom visits include PSAT score reports, Naviance Learning Style Inventory, career exploration, the college search process, SAT/ACT registration, and the college application process.
-The guidance department also hosts events such as a sophomore field trip to a local college, lunchroom visits from college admissions officers, and a financial aid night from the Massachusetts Educational Financing Authority.
+The guidance department also hosts events such as field trips to local colleges, lunchroom visits from college admissions officers, and financial aid webinars through the Massachusetts Educational Financing Authority.
 Students and parents/guardians are encouraged to contact the guidance department to request a meeting at any time during the school year to discuss the above topics or any other concerns.